sascha2schroeder/popEye/materials/CompareAlgorithms/CompareAlgorithms.md

 ## Line assignment algorithms

-A excellent and comprehensive description of the different line assignment method used in this analysis can be found in Carr et al. (under review).
+An excellent and comprehensive description of the different line assignment methods used in this analysis can be found in Carr et al. (under review).
 Here, I will merely summarize their main characteristics.